binello7/swisssmartfarming/README.md

 # swisssmartfarming

-Repo containing code related to the *Swiss Smart Farming* Project (SSF).
+Repo containing code related to the [Swiss Smart Farming](http://www.smartfarming.ethz.ch/about.html) Project.

 ## Setup
 In order to use the package some setup steps are necessary.